sbejarano/WiFi_Promiscuous/Readme.md

 * `capture.state = STOP` → no database writes
 * `capture.state = START` → active ingestion

-The HTML UI controls this state.
+The shared state file controls this state.

 This avoids: